Cultures Around the Written World

 There are two known, non-human lands that are close to Cottington.

 Home to the local wood elven population, Greencloud is a place that no non-elf has ever seen.
 It rests in the forest to the east of Cottingon.
-The town of Thornwall guards the only known approach to Greencloud, and is guarded vigilantly by aggressive elves perched on high walls.
+The town of Thornwall guards the only known approach to Greencloud and is guarded vigilantly by aggressive elves perched on high natural walls.

-Elves are not a player option, but they are a presence in the woods, and cannot be ignored.
+Elves are a presence in the woods and cannot be ignored.
 They typically do not approach human settlements, and on the rare occasions that they do, they never stay for long.
 They view non-elves with poorly concealed disgust, and it is well known that the touch of a non-elf is disgusting to an elf.
 This constant distance is also evident in how elves fight – they choose to wield bows and to kill from a distance.

 UnderMarsh is a very boggy swampland west of Cottington, and is home to marsh goblins.
 Beyond UnderMarsh are the Gobaleen Mountains and south are the Diamondlands.
 Much of UnderMarsh is under water, which is fine for the amphibious goblins, but makes travel difficult for non-goblins.

 Goblins have green skin, though otherwise they appear human.
-Because the constant in and out of water is hard on fabric, goblins care little about the quality of their clothing, and they typically dress in rags.
+Because the constant in and out of water is hard on fabric, goblins care little about the quality of their clothing, and they typically dress in rags or tattered clothing.

-Goblins are not a player option, though perhaps even more than the elves, they are a presence that cannot be ignored.
-Goblins are very curious, and have a poor sense of boundaries.
+Goblins perhaps even more than the elves, they are a presence that cannot be ignored.
+Goblins are very curious, and have, to the Houselanders, a poor sense of boundaries, as they don’t have the same understanding of possession of items.
 Since they occasionally take things that belong to other people, they are viewed with distrust, and very few people will let a goblin into their home.

-Because the Diamondlanders and the goblins have a history of violence, goblins tend to regard all humans warily, though they do have dealings and humans don’t typically fear for their lives when traveling goblin lands.
+Because the Diamondlanders and the goblins of UnderMarsh have such a history of violence, goblins tend to regard all humans warily, though they do have dealings and humans don’t typically fear for their lives when traveling goblin lands.
 Goblins have the same hatred of elves that elves have for them.

 While Houselanders will have the most exposure to other Houselanders, there are other cultures out there that may interact with them.
-Most frequently they would meet Canyonlanders or Frostwroth barbarians, and occasionally they might meet travelers or traders from Taiden Sheh, the Dust Lands or the Barumbi Basin.
+Most frequently they would encounter Canyonlanders or Frostwroth, and occasionally they might meet travelers or traders from Taiden Sheh, the Dust Lands or the Barumbi Basin.
 Lakupaparoo or the Wikapapuji Islands are so far away that only extreme measures would ever serve to create an interaction.
 But of course, you never know.

 The Barumbi Basin